abhinavsinha001/spark/docs/sql-ref-datatypes.md

 <div data-lang="java" markdown="1">

-All data types of Spark SQL are located in the package of `org.apache.spark.sql.types`.
-To access or create a data type, please use factory methods provided in `org.apache.spark.sql.types.DataTypes`.
+All data types of Spark SQL are located in the package of `com.pubmatic.spark.sql.types`.
+To access or create a data type, please use factory methods provided in `com.pubmatic.spark.sql.types.DataTypes`.

 <table class="table">
 <tr>